boxme/AsyncManager/README.md

 process the result returned from the background operation.

 ## SDK Support
-SDK Version 11 & above
+SDK Version 11 & above (Lower version is not tested)

 ## Features
 * Create & maintain background threads for you.